bbhunter/commit-stream/README.md

 Email addresses that have been set to private (`@users.noreply.github.com`) can be ommited by specifying `--ignore-priv`.
 This is useful to reduce the volume of data collected if running the tool for an extended period of time.

 ### Note
+Github provides the ability to prevent email addresses from being exposed.
+In the Github settings select `Keep my email addresses private` and `Block command line pushes that expose my email` under the Email options.

 As only one token is used this software does not breach any terms of use with Github.
 That said, use at your own risk.
 The author does not hold any responsibility for it's usage.